QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_2.rst

    household.

--  The representative household and the representative firm are both **price takers:**

-   -  they  believe that prices are not affected by their choices
+-  The representative household and the representative firm are both **price takers:** who believe that prices are not affected by their choices

 **Note:** We can think of there being a large number :math:`M` of identical representative consumers and :math:`M`